jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Drawbacks

-- Two different sharing mechanisms (export keyword, library)
+- Two different sharing mechanisms (`publish` keyword, `library` concept`)
 - Elements of a pipeline cannot be reused, leading to potentially more slim pipelines and a parallel library
 - The elements of a library within a file always need the qualified name (alternative: allow access via sole name within file?)
-- The RFC does not allow re-exporting (only by putting elements into a containing library)
+- The RFC does not allow re-publishing (only by putting elements into a containing library)
 - Langium might not support this scoping mechanism out-of-the-box (more complex implementation)

 ## Alternatives